pwsegal-ca/sas_sample_code/README.md

 # sas_sample_code
-Code in public demos of in-db
+This is the code used in the public demonstrations of Teradata and SAS functionality.
+To be used as reference only, no data is supplied.